-Lisa E. Platt combines her experience in customer service, administration and coaching to create Business Networking Made Simple.
-She knows Networking is a skill set that can be learned.
+Lisa E. Platt combined her experience in customer service, administration and coaching to create Business Networking Made Simple.
+She knows Networking, that when mastered, can create amazing opportunities.
 She can help you write your own script, a script that works, a script that will help you reach your networking goals.

-Lisa teaches Accomplished Professionals how to expand their influence in a local area.
+Lisa teaches accomplished professionals how to expand their sphere of influence by communicating with intention.

 She also helps individuals and small businesses clearly identify their message and understand how business networking connects to one’s marketing.
 She understands the importance of relationship building and how this can help one make money.

-In addition to Business Networking Made Simple, Lisa is the proud owner of West Valley Women, a top rated networking organization for women in the greater Phoenix area, The List, Phoenix Business Journal, June 2016.
+In addition to Business Networking Made Simple, Lisa is the proud owner of the West Valley Women Networking Association, a top rated networking organization for women in the greater Phoenix area, The List, Phoenix Business Journal, June 2020.